AedemBangerter/Explainable-AI-Project-Aedem-Bangerter/README.md

 ## Description

-This project investigates the use of two Explainable AI (XAI) methods—**LIME** and **Integrated Gradients**—to interpret predictions from an **LSTM model** trained on historical Apple stock price data.
+This project investigates the use of two Explainable AI (XAI) methods **LIME** and **Integrated Gradients**, to interpret predictions from an **LSTM model** trained on historical Apple stock price data.
-The goal is to understand which **time steps** are most influential in a one-step-ahead forecasting task and how each explanation method aligns with expectations in financial prediction settings.
+The goal is to understand which **time steps** are most influential in a one-step-ahead forecasting task and how each explanation method aligns with expectations in a financial prediction setting.

 ## Table of Contents